bettisfr/Power-line-Maintenance-Problem/README.md

-# C++ Code for Truck-drone Multi-delivery Problem
+# C++ Code for the Drone–Truck Multi-Delivery Problem

 ![C++](https://img.shields.io/badge/-C++-blue?logo=cplusplus)
 ![License](https://img.shields.io/badge/license-MIT-green)

 ## Overview

-This repository contains the C++ implementation of the algorithms and experiments described in our paper, **"Optimizing Single-Drone and Truck Collaboration for Last-Mile Delivery with Energy and Capacity Constraints"**, which has been submitted for publication in **21st IEEE International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT 2025)**.
+This repository provides the C++ implementation of the algorithms and experiments described in our paper:

-In this paper, we investigate the collaboration between a truck and a single drone in a last-mile package delivery scenario, introducing the Truck-drone Multi-delivery Problem (TMP).
-The truck follows a predefined route and transports the drone, which is capable of carrying multiple packages in a single flight.
-Each delivery is characterized by an energy cost, a capacity requirement, a profit representing its priority, and a delivery interval defined by two points on the truck’s route: the launch point, where the drone departs, and the rendezvous point, where the drone returns to the truck.
-The objective of the TMP is to schedule the drone’s flights to maximize the total profit while respecting the constraints of the drone’s energy capacity and payload limit.
-Conflicts between deliveries, arising when delivery intervals overlap, must be resolved unless the conflicting deliveries are combined into a single flight that satisfies the capacity and energy constraints.

-We show that TMP is NP-hard and propose an Integer Linear Programming (ILP) formulation to solve it optimally.
-We consider two scenarios: TMP with Unitary package weights (TMP-U), and TMP with Arbitrary package weights (TMP-A), making the problem significantly more challenging.
-For both scenarios, we develop tailored algorithms to address the challenges effectively.
-Finally, we evaluate the performance of our proposed algorithms on diverse synthetic datasets, demonstrating their efficiency and effectiveness in maximizing delivery profits.
+> **"Optimizing Drone–Truck Collaboration for Power Line Maintenance with Energy and Capacity Constraints"**,
+> submitted to **ACM Transactions on Sensor Networks (TOSN), 2025**.

 ---

+### Problem Description

+We study a coordinated delivery problem where a truck transports a drone to deliver tools and equipment to pylons on high-voltage power lines.
+Each **delivery** is characterized by:
+- a target pylon,
+- package weight,
+- urgency-based profit,
+- feasible launch and rendezvous points on the truck’s route.

+The drone faces **energy and payload constraints**, may serve **multiple deliveries per mission**, and can execute multiple missions before recharging.
+The goal is to **maximize the total profit** of executed deliveries while ensuring feasibility.

+We formalize this as the **Drone–Truck Multi-Delivery Problem (DTMDP)** and prove its NP-hardness.
+Our contributions include:

+- A **two-phase solution approach**:
+  - **Mission generation** via dynamic programming, constructing feasible multi-delivery missions.
+  - **Mission selection** formulated as an **Integer Linear Programming (ILP)** problem.
+- **Variants** considering unitary vs. arbitrary package weights and additional energy costs for package dropping.
+- **Algorithms** with polynomial or pseudo-polynomial complexity for mission generation, contrasted with NP-hard mission selection.
+- **Extensive experiments** showing that dynamic programming drastically reduces the number of candidate missions, enabling optimal solutions for instances with up to 80 deliveries and efficient suboptimal solutions for larger inputs.

+---

 ## Installation

-Clone the repository and follow these steps to build the project:
+Clone the repository and build the project:

 ```bash
 git clone https://github.com/bettisfr/Power-line-Maintenance-Problem